gsauthof/dracut-sshd/README.md

 Dropbear although it still explicitly starts/stops it via hook files instead of making use of the systemd dependency features.

+The [ArchWiki dm-crypt page][arch] lists two initramfs hooks for remote access.
+Both don't use [Dracut][dracut] nor systemd, though.
+Also, they use Dropbear and Tinyssh as ssh daemon.

 [Clevis][clevis], an automatic decryption framework, has some [LUKS][luks] unlocking and Dracut support.
 Looking at its documentation, when it comes to automatic LUKS unlocking, the LUKS passphrase is stored encrypted in the LUKS header.
 Clevis then decrypts it using an external service/hardware (e.g. a [TPM] module).

-The [ArchWiki dm-crypt page][arch] lists two initramfs hooks for remote access.
-Both don't use [Dracut][dracut] nor systemd, though.
-Also, they use Dropbear and Tinyssh as ssh daemon.
+With version 248 (i.e. available since early 2021 or so), [systemd integrated some automatic LUKS2 volume unlocking features][systemd248].
+Similar to Clevis it supports TPM2 modules.
+In addition, it also supports smart cards and FIDO2/hmac-secret devices.
+At least some of those FIDO2 devices seem to support non-interactive HMAC computation and thus allow to auto-unlock LUKS volumes as long as the enrolled FIDO2 device is connected.

+Although enterprise motherboard and server vendors often integrate unpleasant BMCs (cf. the [Hardware Alternatives Section](#hardware-alternatives)), a hardware solution for remote access to early boot doesn't have to be awful.
+For example, there is the open and DIY [Pi-KVM][pikvm] project which looks quite promising.

-Related ticket: [Bug 524727 - Dracut + encrypted root + networking (2009)][bug524727]
+Related Fedora ticket: [Bug 524727 - Dracut + encrypted root + networking (2009)][bug524727]

 ## Tested Environments

 - Fedora Silverblue 33
-- Fedora 27 to 32
+- Fedora 27 to 33
 - CentOS 7, 8
 - RHEL 8 beta 1
 - Gentoo (by a contributor)